jorgebucaran/hyperapp/README.md

 If we decide to start with more than one to-do items, we're going to run out of vertical space quickly.
 By creating new to-do items through a function, we can reduce code duplication and automate generating a unique id for each item using a base change algorithm.
 No warranty of any kind is implied, though.
 Use at your own risk.

 > Using the `Math.random` method to generate random numbers is a side effect.
-We're taking a pragmatic approach to allow for side effects in this example only for convenience.
+We're taking a pragmatic approach to allow for side effects in this example our of convenience.
 You can read more about [generating random numbers] using Hyperapp effects later in this guide.

 ```jsx
 import { app } from "hyperapp"